Dirichlet fractional Gaussian fields on the Sierpinski gasket and their discrete graph approximations: Introduction

 \section{Introduction}

 Let $K \subset \mathbb R^2$ be the Sierpinski gasket fractal.
 A first goal of the paper is to introduce and study a family of Gaussian fields on $K$ indexed by a parameter $s \ge 0$ and satisfying

-where $f,g$ belong to a space of suitable test functions on $K$, $\mu$ is the Hausdorff measure and $\Delta$ is the Laplacian on $K$ with Dirichlet boundary condition at the vertices.
+where $f,g$ belong to a space of suitable test functions on $K$, $\mu$ is the Hausdorff measure and $\Delta$ is the Dirichlet Laplacian on $K$.
 Such a field is heuristically defined as the distribution $X_s=(-\Delta)^{-s}W$ where $W$ is a white noise on $L^2(K,\mu)$.
 We will mostly be interested in the regularity properties of those fields and in the convergence of their natural discretizations.
 Concerning the regularity properties, the value $s=\frac{d_h}{2d_w}$ is a critical value, where $d_h=\frac{\ln 3}{\ln 2}$ is the Hausdorff dimension of $K$ and $d_w=\frac{\ln 5}{\ln 2}$ is called the walk dimension.
 More precisely, the study of $X_s$ is divided according to two ranges:

 \begin{itemize} \item $0 \le s \le \frac{d_h}{2d_w}$: For this range of parameters we show that the Gaussian field $X_s$ can not be defined pointwise but belongs to a Sobolev space of distributions that we identify; \item $ s > \frac{d_h}{2d_w}$: For this range, we show that the Gaussian field $X_s$ can be defined pointwise and admits a H\"older regular version. \end{itemize}